Guidance

 How to apply

-As we transition, opportunities on the funding finder will clearly state whether an application is required through Je-S or the UKRI Funding Service.
+Applications must be submitted through the UKRI Funding Service.
 Detailed guidance on how to apply via the UKRI Funding Service will be available in the advertised opportunity.

 When a funding opportunity opens, its web page displays a ‘start application’ button.
 This takes you to the online application form in the service.
-If you do not have a UKRI Funding Service account, you can create one when starting the application form.
+If you do not have a UKRI Funding Service account, you can create one when starting the application.

 Submission process